A Day of Exciting Hands-On Ocean Education Hong Kong’s First True “Junk” Trip

 After visual investigations while on the water, the Ocean Recovery Alliance team will give a presentation about plastic debris in the ocean, what it means to Hong Kong, and what we can do to make a difference.
 Included in the presentation are amazing images taken from the North Pacific Gyre.

 This educational junk trip is not just fun, but an exceptional opportunity to learn from some of the leading experts who are working on solutions for the issue of marine litter.
 It is a great way to see parts of Hong Kong that many might not have been to, and to have an interactive experience that will be sure to have a positive impact upon those involved.

 Ocean Recovery Alliance would be pleased to host your company or school on an educational junk trip and day on the beautiful Hong Kong waters.
 Please contact us for more information on costs and options.
-The day on the water can also include a visit to the Soko Islands, with the potential to see pink dolphins, at no extra cost.
+The day on the water can also include a visit to the Soko Islands, with the potential to see pink dolphins (this is a full-day trip).
 Catering on board can also be arranged; otherwise your group is free to organize its own supplies or call in at many of the seafood restaurants on the outlying islands, allowing for a discussion on what type of seafood sold in Hong Kong is sustainable at these locations.

-For more information please contact us at email@example.com.
+For more information please contact Kai at Ocean Recovery Alliance for more information: email@example.com.
 Thank you for your continuing support of the health of our ocean!